chappy84/google-analytics-server-side/README.markdown

 - setCharset
 - setEvent**

-**setEvent is not required if arguments are provided to createEvent. get methods are also provided for all of the above.
+**setEvent is not required if arguments are provided to trackEvent. get methods are also provided for all of the above.
 All methods but get methods allow chaining for ease of use.

 ### Event Tracking

-	$gass->createEvent('Category', 'Action', 'Label [optional]', Value [optional - integer], nonInteraction [optional - boolean]);
+	$gass->trackEvent('Category', 'Action', 'Label [optional]', Value [optional - integer], nonInteraction [optional - boolean]);

-N.B. createEvent() does not require createPageView() to be called first.
+N.B. trackEvent() does not require trackPageView() to be called first.
-However if you do not call createPageView first then set nonInteraction to true otherwise your pages/visit metric may become < 1.
+However if you do not call trackPageView first then set nonInteraction to true otherwise your pages/visit metric may become < 1.

 BotInfo
 -------